Super-Protocol/docs/docs/developers/CLI_commands/providers/update.md

 sidebar_label: "update"
 ---

-Update the current provider using a provider JSON file.
+Updates the current provider using a provider JSON file.

-Provider Tools creates the provider JSON file in [Step 4 of the Providers and Offers](/developers/cli_guides/providers_offers#step-4-create-the-provider-and-offer) guide.
+Provider Tools creates a provider JSON file in [Step 4 of the Providers and Offers](/developers/cli_guides/providers_offers#step-4-create-the-provider-and-offer) guide.

-**Important:** The `providers update` command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).
+**Important:** This command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).

-## Synopsis
+## Syntax

 ```
 ./spctl providers update [option ...]